|

 programmers to comment on the contents of a directory or give vital information.

-Please make sure this plain text file is named "README
+Please make sure this plain text file is named "README", not "README.txt",

 file will contain: